madhu1992blue/bash-design/src/separating-line-into-fields.md

     echo "field98: $field98"
 done <<< $(cut -d',' -f98 file.txt)
 ```
-This approach leverages `cut` to process the entire file at once, and then pipes the output to the `while` loop for further processing.
+This approach leverages `cut` to process the entire file at once, and then send the output to the `while` loop for further processing.
 This minimizes the number of times `cut` is invoked, making it more efficient for large files.